 Conclusion

 Poor sleep and sleep postures poses a great threat to the health of elderly people living residential care.
-These risks can be reduced by effectively monitoring the pattern and posture of the sleep which ia a challenging task.
-In this paper, we presented a system that is unobtrusive, affordable and accessible through a smartphone.
+These risks can be reduced by effectively monitoring the pattern and posture of the sleep which is a challenging task.
+In this paper, we presented a novel system that is unobtrusive, affordable and accessible through a smartphone.
 Our system can identify four different major sleep postures alongside generating fall warning, pressure sore and unoccupied bed alerts.
 A cloud server was used for collection and processing of the sensor data.
 Machine learning is used for the classification.
 A user-friendly Android application allows users to easily access the statistical data related to their sleep such as posture distribution and generates fall, bed sore and bed unoccupied alert warnings.
 The system has an average accuracy of 90% in identifying different cases.
 Further improvements can be made to the system to enhance the overall functionality.